clark-neil949/Azure-Network-with-ELK-Stack-Server/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _available_, in addition to restricting permissions to the _network_.
-- _What aspect of security do load balancers protect?
-To protect an application from losings service when one server goes down another availabilty zone is still active.
+- What aspect of security do load balancers protect? _To protect an application from losings service when one server goes down another availabilty zone is still active.
 To direct traffic evenly or redirect to available zone._

-- _What is the advantage of a jump box?
-By using jumpbox you can restrict IP addresses to have access.
+- What is the advantage of a jump box? _By using jumpbox you can restrict which IP addresses have access.
 We can also monitor who logs in and out._

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _virtual machines_ and system _logs_.
 - What does Filebeat watch for?